How to fill out our customer layout form, Google sheets version on your laptop/desktop.

 Tip: The dimmer switch has a built in ON OFF switch, so there's no need to pair it with a light switch.
 The dimmer switch is also not suitable to go with the touch sensitive LEDs.

-Tip: If you want a mains hook up system, you will need to include, the consumer unit (CU), the mains to leisure battery charger (BC) and at least one double socket (2G1) in the layout.
+Tip: If you want a mains hook up system, you will need to include, the consumer unit (CU), inlet socket (IN) and at least one double socket (2G1) in the layout.

 Note: If you select supply component and buy items like the LED lights and USBs, the wiring looms will come with the correct connectors to plug straight into your component, if you select wire only, we will just label the end of the wire and leave it for you to connect to your chosen item.